Impeachment probe gains momentum as Cuomo accuser goes public

-ALBANY, N.Y. — The New York Assembly committee that is expected to move forward with impeachment proceedings against Democratic Gov. Andrew Cuomo was meeting Monday, as the governor’s inner circle crumbles and a former assistant went public with details of his alleged sexual harassment.
+ALBANY, N.Y. — The New York Assembly committee that is expected to move forward with impeachment proceedings against Democratic Gov. Andrew Cuomo will meet Monday, as the governor’s inner circle crumbles and a former assistant has gone public with details of his alleged sexual harassment.

 The legislators will meet in Albany for updates on the impeachment probe of Mr. Cuomo, who faces a Friday deadline to offer any information in his defense against the accusations of 11 women.
 The committee said it is “nearing completion” of its investigation.